CS 251: Principles of Programming Languages

 The course will prepare you to:

-- Quickly and effectively learn new programming languages by focusing on key language dimensions.
+- Quickly and effectively learn and evaluate new programming languages by focusing on key language dimensions.

-- Recognize whether a given programming language is a good fit for a given problem.
+- Identify the model of computation underlying a programming langauge and recognize whether a given programming language is a good fit for a given problem.

 - Reason rigorously about the execution of programs using precisely defined models.

 - Understand and get practical some experience with key aspects of metaprogramming (programs that manipulate programs), including interpretation, compilation, and boostrapping.

 - Implement a well-specified model correctly by applying lessons from language design to construct a program or define a programming language.

 Here is the tentative schedule for topics this semester.